 - You will be issued an inmate ID.

 - All of your personal property will get taken away from you and will be stored until you are released.

 - You will be allowed to use the phone so you can get in touch with a family member, friend, or bail bondsman.

-- If they expect that you will make bail and be released quickly, you will be allowed to skip the jumpsuit and keep wearing your own clothes, if not you you will have to change into a jail issued jumpsuit.
+- If they expect that you will make bail and be released quickly, you will be allowed to skip the jumpsuit and keep wearing your own clothes, if not you will have to change into a jail issued jumpsuit.

 Have you been arrested and gone through jail intake?
 If you have, you should share your experience.
 How long did it take?
-What was you treatment like?
+What was your treatment like?
 Can you share any secrets that might help other people get through the process?

 Click here to comment

 When you post bail, you will get released from jail.
 This process will take from 30 minutes to all day.
 Or, simply, the faster you can pay your bail, the faster you will be freed.
 Also, it depends on if you’ve got a cash bond or if a magistrate has to determine how much to set your bail at.
 For minor charges, you will get booked and released on your own recognizance.
 When you have served your sentence and have a date of your release, plan to get released between 9am and noon.